Cecil Chaudhry: Death and legacy

-Cecil Chaudhry died at the age of 70 in Lahore on 13 April 2012 after a battle with lung cancer.
+Cecil Chaudhry died of lung cancer at the age of 70 in Lahore on 13 April 2012 after a long illness.
 He was buried with full military honors at the Jail Road's Christian Cemetery in Lahore, Pakistan.
 His daughter, Michelle Chaudhry, founded the Cecil & Iris Chaudhry Foundation, an NGO active in the defence of minorities in Pakistan, in his memory.
-Among his survivors were three daughters and a son.
+Among his survivors are three daughters and a son.